frontity/step-by-step-tutorial/tutorial/part8-deploying-the-project/README.md

 > npx frontity build
 ```

-This command will generate a `build` folder containing both your (isomorphic) React app and your Frontity (Node.js) server.
+This command will generate a `build` directory containing both your (isomorphic) React app and your Frontity (Node.js) server.
 You can then run the following command to serve the site from your local Node.js installation:

 ```bash
 > npx frontity serve